Hemn-Raqib-Aziz/AutoBlog/README.md

   I chose these because they have a huge community, excellent documentation, and a wide range of packages and tools.
 The ecosystem around npm makes development faster and more flexible.

 - **PostgreSQL:**
   I selected PostgreSQL because it is widely used in production, very stable, open-source, and supported by many ORMs such as Prisma.
-It’s also easy to manage and works well inside Docker environments.
+It's also easy to manage and works well inside Docker environments.

 - **GROQ API:**
   I used GROQ because it is simple to integrate and supports multiple AI models.
 It was suitable for generating automatic blog content with minimal overhead.